 We seek a vital balance between mission (doing, what we seek to achieve) and community (being, how we relate to one another).
 We pursue our mission through community, and we experience community as we pursue our mission.
 This dynamic balance is essential to our congregational life.

 First, we believe the Christian life is to be lived alongside others, not in isolation.
 We need each other for encouragement and growth, for confronting one another in a supportive way, and for help in times of crisis (Romans 12:5).
-We encourage everyone to be involved in a Disciple Group (small groups of 6-12 people meeting in homes) where we can be “real” together by laughing and crying, seeking counsel, sharing resources, enjoying each other’s gifts and abilities and caring for each other’s spiritual, emotional, and physical well-being.
+We encourage everyone to be involved beyond Sundays through Dinner Groups, Bible studies, fellowship circles, and movie nights.
+These are places where we can be “real” together by laughing and crying, seeking counsel, sharing resources, enjoying each other’s gifts and abilities and caring for each other’s spiritual, emotional, and physical well-being.
 As a community we value accountability in relationships, broad ownership in decision making, and working together.
 A caring community is essential to growing in Christlikeness.